 Some of our brain games for seniors have a two-player mode, so users can play against other users such as children and grandchildren.

 A monitoring platform

-The monitoring platform makes it possible to follow the evolution of the players (success rate, difficulty levels chosen, favorite games …) in order to measure the evolution and to identify the weaknesses.
-So much information that can be useful to you to follow your results and to anticipate the fragilities!
+The monitoring platform makes it possible to follow the evolution of the players (success rate, difficulty levels, favorite games …) in order to measure the evolution and to identify the weaknesses.
+A great deal of information that can be useful to follow.
+This way you can check your results and anticipate the weaknesses!